 Black Mothers Rally Against Police Inaction

 Even with heightened vigilance in the community, kids kept disappearing.
-Willie Mae Mathis remembered watching investigators move the body of victim Angel Lenair with her son, Jefferey Mathis, on the news.
-She warned her son about interacting with strangers on the street.
+In March 1980, Willie Mae Mathis was watching the news with her 10-year-old son Jefferey when they both saw investigators moving the body of one of the victims.
+She warned her young son about interacting with strangers.

 “He said, ‘Mama, I don’t do that.
 I don’t talk to strangers,'” Mathis recalled.
-The next day, Jefferey went to the corner store to get a loaf of bread but he never made it there.
-The 10-year-old’s remains were found nearly a year later.
+Tragically, the very next day, Jefferey went to the corner store to get a loaf of bread — but he never made it there.
+His remains were found a year later.

-The circumstances of the deaths in the Atlanta Child Murders varied.
-Some children died from strangulation while others died of stabbing, bludgeoning, and a gunshot wound.
-Worse yet, the cause of death for some of the children, like Jefferey Mathis, were undetermined.
+Even more chilling, the circumstances of the deaths varied in the Atlanta Child Murders.
+Some children died of strangulation, while others died of stabbing, bludgeoning, or gunshot wounds.
+Worse yet, the cause of death for some of the victims, like Jefferey Mathis, was left undetermined.

-On April 15, 1980, Camille Bell, mother of Yusuf Bell, along with Venus Taylor, Angel Lanier’s mother, and Willie May Mathis gathered other parents of the murdered children and formed the Committee to Stop Children’s Murders.
-The committee was supposed to act as a community-powered coalition to push for accountability over the stalled investigations of the slain children.
+In August, Camille Bell, the mother of Yusuf Bell, joined forces with other parents of victims and formed the Committee to Stop Children’s Murders.
+The committee was supposed to act as a community-powered coalition to push for accountability over the stalled investigations of the slain kids.

-It worked.
+Incredibly, it worked.
 The city significantly increased both the size of the investigation’s task force and the total reward money for tips.
-Bell and the committee members also successfully galvanized the community to become active in safeguarding the neighborhood’s protection.
+Bell and the committee members also successfully galvanized the community to become active in safeguarding their neighborhoods.